Privately owned specialty coffee shops are ubiquitous and their number is constantly growing.

 - Business selling price based on its revenue plus inventory.

-- Business selling price based on the annual discretionary cash flow plus inventory.
+- Selling price based on the annual discretionary cash flow plus inventory.

 Many small coffee shops are owner-operator managed.
 For such an operation, the Multiple of Discretionary Earnings business valuation method is a great choice.

-You can determine what your coffee shop is worth based on its earnings and a number of key financial and operational performance factors.
-What’s more, you can also see how these factors affect your business value – and what you can do to increase your business worth.
+In conclusion, you can determine what your coffee shop is worth based on its earnings and a number of key financial and operational performance factors.
+Moreover, you can also see how these factors affect your business value.
+And what you can do to increase your business worth.